chunkanglu/CSCB07/Notes/vault/OOP.md

   * Implementation details are hidden from the user
   * Modules and methods can be used without knowing implementation
   * Advantages
-    * Decoupling the modules that comprise a system allows them to be developed, tested, optimized, used, understood, and modified in isolation
+    * Allows modules to be developed, tested, optimized, used, understood, and modified in isolation
-    * Information hiding increases software reuse because modules that aren’t tightly coupled often prove useful in other contexts
+    * Increases software reuse because modules that aren’t tightly coupled often prove useful in other contexts
   * 4 levels of access
     1. **private** - The member is accessible only from the (top-level) class where it is declared
     2. **package-private** - The member is accessible from any class in the package where it is declared (default access)